watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ~~~
 {: #srv6-sfc-with-sr-unaware-functions title="SRv6 SFC with SR-unaware functions"}

-As shown in Figure 1, this architecture realizes SFC without proxies.
+As illustrated in Figure 1, this architecture realizes SFC without proxies.
 This architecture is based on SDN {{!RFC7426}} separating the Forwarding Plane (FP), Control Plane (CP), Management Plane (MP), and Application Plane (AP).
 Each plane has the following roles:

-* FP: responsible for providing an SR-aware network, classifying services, and applying SFC for each flow.
+* FP: responsible for providing SR-aware functions, classifying services, and applying SFCs for each flow.
    * Provide SRv6-aware function using End.AN.
    * Flow classification and TE application with PBR.
    * Redundancy and protection with Anycast and FRR.